magao-x/handbook/handling/telescope_install.rst

    *The triangle stabilizing ropes should be tight, but not become the lifting point for the load.*

-   **CAUTION:** be sure that the load spread does not hit the cart when being repositioned.

--  Reposition the load spreader center to the instrument + cart position marked on it.

 -  Ensure that there is room to move the legs out from under the table, opening the garage door into the cleanroom if necessary.

--  Position a person at each corner of the cart to stabilize it during the lift.
+-  Position a person at each of the cart handles to stabilize it during the lift.

 -  Position two people to remove the legs from under the table